Why the choice of software pricing matters

 What influences software pricing

-So you have coded up a solution.
-It might be a convenient video streaming service, a recruitment platform or something else.
+So, you have coded up a solution.
+It might be a convenient video streaming service, a recruitment platform, or something else.
 Now for the pricing model and a tag number as close as possible to prospective customers’ highest willing expenditure — but not exceeding it.
-Here are some of the things that influence software pricing, which will give you a notion of the absolute minimum price and its opposite excess.
+Here are some things that influence software pricing, which will give you a notion of the absolute minimum price and its opposite excess.

-• Risks.
-After any release, even of a very hot product, some current customers might depart.
+- Risks.
+After any release, even of a hot product, some current customers might depart.

-• Outside forces.
-These include competition and the way competitors’ pricing choices skew and make ripple the market.
+- Outside forces.
+These include competition and how competitors’ pricing choices skew and ripple the market.

 All in all, a competitive pricing strategy should begin with a detailed examination of the market.
 Some more preliminaries should follow.